shilpapradeeep/unitypay_test_1/README.md

 # Coding Assignment
->*Please Clone / Fork this repository and work on the assignment.
-You can send us your public repository in the mail.*
+>**Please Fork this repository and work on the assignment.
+You can send us your public repository in the mail.**

 ## Setup

-1. Clone / Fork this repository to your local system.
+1. Fork this repository to your local system.
+Create your own repository to do this task.
+Do not add pull requests to this repository.
 1. Create an new database in your local setup.
 1. Run ```composer install``` to install laravel and composer packages
 1. Copy the ```.env.example``` and create an ```.env``` file.
 Fill your database name here.